F r i d g y

 Role: Creative Director, UX Designer, Visual Designer.

-Concept: A mobile app that helps users to reduce food waste and cook easy and fast delicious recipes at home.
+Concept: A mobile app that helps users reduce food waste and cook easy and fast delicious recipes at home.

 Title: Fridgy